Practical tips when embarking on a Digital Customer Experience transformation

-So what part do these stakeholders play during the development of a digital CX initiative?
+So what part do these stakeholders play during the development of a digital customer experience initiative?

 But too much collaboration in the execution – during the Build stage – can slow it down.
 At that stage, focusing on functional knowledge within departments will ensure that execution by the IT teams is not held up by others – except, ideally, those customers who are willing to test early releases.

-If getting the culture and approach right is step 1 to driving the speed of CX transformation within organisations, is step 2 about getting the right technology solution?
+If getting the culture and approach right is step 1 to driving the speed of digital customer experience transformation within organisations, is step 2 about getting the right technology solution?

 How do you work around outdated legacy systems without fully replacing them?